julelang/manual/src/integrated-jule/interoperability/index.md

 # Interoperability
 Jule can interop with C++.
-A code written in C++ compatible with Jule can be transferred to Jule, used and compiled without any problems.
+A code written in C++ compatible with Jule can be transferred to Jule, used, and compiled without any problems.
 Everything needed is readily available, as julec imports APIs by default to every generated code.

 ## Using External Definitions
 C++ links are stored separately.
-So to access C++ definitions it is necessary to use the C++ scope.
-The keyword `extern` is used to use the C++ scope.
+So, to access C++ definitions, it is necessary to use the C++ scope.
+The keyword `extern` is used to define the C++ scope.
 The external identifier can be used after the expression `extern.`.

 For example:
 ```jule